 - Loss of Control – Handing over responsibility to a third party for accounts receivable means you will have to give up an element of control

-Can a Business with bad Credit Apply for Invoice Factoring?
+Can Any Business Use Invoice Factoring?

-How Does a Factoring Company buy Invoices?
+How Does a Factoring Company Buy Invoices?

 Most factoring companies purchase invoices in two instalments.
 The first instalment – the factoring advance – covers about 80% of the receivable (this amount varies).
 The remaining 20%, less the factoring fee, is rebated as soon as your client pays the invoice in full.

 - You submit the invoices for purchasing